 VEGAS Edit offers GPU acceleration for encoding into AVC, and VEGAS Edit adds GPU encoding for HEVC formats, cutting render times up to half.

-Filmora X also leverages the GPU for rendering and encoding video.
+Filmora 12 also leverages the GPU for rendering and encoding video.

-Today’s video delivery world involves streaming video on popular sites like YouTube and Vimeo and on social media like Facebook and Instagram.
+Today’s video delivery world involves streaming video on popular sites like Vimeo and on social media like Facebook and Instagram.
 Each platform has specific format and upload requirements.

-Filmora X offers the same functionality for YouTube and Vimeo, Facebook, Instagram and Twitter.
+Filmora 12 offers the same functionality for YouTube and Vimeo, TikTok, Facebook, Instagram and Twitter.

 Summary: VEGAS Edit leverages your GPU to accelerate encoding, cutting render times up to half.
 Share your work through social media with automatic render presets and uploads to your online accounts.